 Women’s expert hockey in North America is in chaos.
-Russian President Vladimir Putin scored at least 8 goals in an exhibition ice hockey sport then fell flat on his face at some stage in a lap of honor.
-The Canadian Women’s Hockey League shut down this week, which means the most effective national girls’ hockey league left status in North America is within the U.S. And the previous day, extra than 200 gamers rocked women’s hockey further by way of banding together and disturbing a solid and sustainable professional league.
+Russian President Vladimir Putin scored at least eight goals in an ice hockey exhibition, then fell flat on his face in a lap of honor at some stage.
+The Canadian Women’s Hockey League shut down this week, which means the most effective national girls’ hockey league left status in North America is within the U.S. And the previous day, more than 200 gamers rocked women’s hockey further by way of banding together and disturbing a solid and sustainable professional league.
 These players, along with some of the world’s high-quality, say they’ll not play in any North American league this year till that happens.

-For more on all of this, we turn now to Katie Strang of The Athletic.
+For more information, we now turn to Katie Strang of The Athletic.
 Welcome.

 KATIE STRANG: Thank you.
 Thanks for having me on.

-CHANG: So how dire is the economic scenario for a regular seasoned girls’ hockey player these days?
-STRANG: Yeah, it’s difficult.
+CHANG: How dire is the economic scenario for a regular seasoned girls’ hockey player?
+STRANG: Yeah, it isn’t easy.
 And I think the important thing to recall is that you realize this isn’t the primary gig for most of these players.
-These gamers are setting a top-notch quantity of time and power and coronary heart into education and absolutely competing at a very excessive degree for their groups, however also retaining ordinary day jobs as properly…
+These gamers are putting a top-notch quantity of time, power, and coronary heart into education and competing excessively for their groups.
+However, they are also retaining ordinary day jobs properly.

-- CHANG: Because they can’t come up with the money to play hockey full time.
+- CHANG: They can’t find the money to play hockey full-time.

 - STRANG: Absolutely.
 Absolutely.

 STRANG: Well, it varies.
 And this is critical to keep in thought.
-However, if you take the NWHL as an example, that’s the only expert girls’ league remaining in North America; every crew has a salary cap of $100,000 that has to be break up among that roster and allocated.
-And there’s usually kind of 20 gamers in keeping with the crew. - CHANG: Wow.
+However, if you take the NWHL as an example, that’s the only expert girls’ league remaining in North America; every crew has a salary cap of $100,000 that has to be broken up among that roster and allocated.
+And there are usually about 20 gamers in keeping with the crew. - CHANG: Wow.

 - STRANG: The lowest-paid participant in NWHL makes around $2,000.